These materials will give students the means to develop as writers and publish their work.

 - Mama, Do You Love Me?
 By Barbara M. Joosse

 Beautiful artwork, good cross cultural connection.
 I like to promote the idea that moms and kids are the same everywhere.

 - Have students bring home acrostic poems to share and read to their parents.

-- Ask students to find out if their parent has a favorite poem to share with the class.
+- Ask students to find out if their parents or family members have favorite poems to share with the class.

-- Send home final products for a Mother's Day gift.
+- Send home final products as Mother's Day gifts.

 - Did students write a complete acrostic using the correct features of this poetry genre?

 - Did students participate in the different class discussions and assignments throughout the week?